 If a permit is pulled and no inspections are ever requested or performed, the permit expires six months after the issue date.
 If inspections are begun for a permit, but inspections are not completed and a Certificate of Occupancy or Certificate of Compliance is not issued, the permit expires one year after the latest inspection.

 Review our frequently asked questions about resolving expired permits.

 Note: Due to COVID-19, an extension was offered by the State of North Carolina on expiring permits to allow for difficulty completing work and obtaining inspections due to the pandemic.
-That extension has since expired.
 Code Enforcement is happy to work with customers and homeowners to make further COVID-19 modifications, especially for inspections in occupied homes or buildings.
 Please contact your inspector if you are in need of modifications to the inspections procedure due to COVID-19 concerns.
 If you do not know your inspector, please contact our Customer Service Center at 980-314-CODE or e-mail us.
 Visit our COVID-19 page for more information about how Code Enforcement is serving customers safely during the pandemic.